What Has Changed in This Document

 All employees must be aware that personal travel may prevent them from returning to work on campus.
 The University will communicate and work with employees to identify appropriate solutions, allowing them to take their available vacation time during the COVID-19 pandemic, as reasonably permitted.
 Further, the University will endeavor to be as flexible as possible with employees who have already received approval for planned personal travel or who experience extenuating circumstances that would require travel.

-After travel, Community members are encouraged to self-quarantine and monitor their health for 14 days or limit contact with others, where possible, and seek testing if travel was to an area with infection levels greater than within the Community, even if not specifically required by travel advisories.
-Because the University is not supporting individual testing requests, community members are encouraged to find a provider online through the Madison County Department of Health.
+After any travel, Community members are encouraged to self-quarantine and monitor their health for 14 days or limit contact with others, where possible, and seek testing if travel was to an area with infection levels greater than within the Community, even if not specifically required by travel advisories.
+Because the University is not supporting individual testing requests, community members are encouraged to find a test provider online through New York State or your local department of health.

 Please be sure to consider carefully the above information when making any personal travel plans.
 Again, this would include considering the possibility that you may not be able to resume working on campus upon your return to the Community, and how that may impact your sick time and vacation time balances.

-- Students are expected to remain in the local area throughout the current semester except as required by academic University-Sponsored Essential Travel (e.g. research project, field based course requirements).
+- Students are expected to remain in the local area (the Community) throughout the current semester except as required by academic University-Sponsored Essential Travel (e.g. research project, field-based course requirements).

 - Students seeking a temporary exemption to this travel restriction must submit a request to the University and receive approval prior to departing campus.
 Students must submit their request either to their administrative dean, or via the Request for Personal Travel Exemption form according to the guidelines below:

 Travel Exemption Form